adayim/forestploter/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of forestploter is to create a publication-ready forest plot with little effort.
+The goal of `forestploter` is to create a publication-ready forest plot with little effort.
 This package provide some extra displays compared to other packages.
 The dataset will be used as a basic layout for the forest plot.
+Width of the column to draw the confidence interval can be controlled with the string length of the column.
+Can use space to control this.
+The elements in the plot are put in the row and columns, think the plot as a table.

 ## Installation

-You can install the development version of forestploter from [GitHub](https://github.com/adayim/forestploter) with:
+You can install the development version of `forestploter` from [GitHub](https://github.com/adayim/forestploter) with:

 ``` r